Got 13 Minutes? This Simple Plan Will Help You Tackle Your Debt

 Debt consolidation simplifies your monthly payments and can lower your interest rate, saving you thousands of dollars over the life of your debt.

 If your credit score is at least 620, you can borrow up to $100,000 (no collateral needed) and compare interest rates, which start at 3.84%.
 The idea is to secure a loan at a lower interest rate, potentially helping you save thousands.
 Repayment plans range from 24 to 84 months.

 Take, for example, Katherine, who faced $12,000 in credit-card debt.
 Holding her back?
 The 15.24% interest rate.
 By refinancing with a 5%-interest, seven-year personal loan, she saved $12,000 in interest.

 If she’d kept on the same road, she would have paid something like $14,000 in interest alone over 25 years.
 Yikes.

-Before you start hashing out a plan to tackle your debt, it might make you feel better to find areas in your life where you can save.
+Hidden cash: Before you start hashing out a plan to tackle your debt, it’ll make you feel better to find areas in your life where you can save.
 Then you can funnel that money directly toward those outstanding balances.

 Sure, a lot of us know how to save money on groceries, but what about everything else?

 For consistent savings, download TrueBill, an app that’ll negotiate your bills, cancel unwanted subscriptions and refund your bank fees.
 On average, Truebill customers get $12 in credits off their cable bills each month.